 Are you afraid of sharing your story?

-Because the patients had enough to deal with already.
-Or so she was told.
+Because the patients had enough to deal with, or so she was told.

-When she went through the content in the Academy, she discovered that sharing her story could do wonders for growing her audience and attracting the right kind of clients.
+When she went through one of my courses, she discovered that sharing her story could do wonders for growing her audience and attracting the right kind of clients.

 So why is it so important to share your story?